AmmarBinYasir-1/WeatherX-AI/README.md

 - Smooth CSS variable transition

 ### 🕐 Live Clock
-- Auto-updating clock in the header (updates every second)
+- Auto-updating clock in the header.

 ### 🗺️ Interactive Map
 - Powered by **Leaflet.js** + OpenStreetMap
 - Shows current location with a temperature badge marker
 - **Click anywhere on the map** to fetch weather for that point
 - Auto-pans to new locations

-### 📡 PWA Support
-- **Installable** on desktop and mobile (Add to Home Screen)
-- **Offline support** — cached app shell + cached API responses
-- Service Worker with network-first (API) and cache-first (assets) strategy
-- App manifest with icons, theme colors, and shortcuts

----

 ### 1. Clone the Repository
 ```bash